naoto0822/exp-go-cache/README.md

 # exp-go-cacher

+> **Note**: This is an experimental project for exploring multi-tier caching strategies and design patterns in Go.
+The API may change and is not recommended for production use.

 A flexible, type-safe multi-tier caching library for Go with support for local and remote cache backends.

 ## Features